Albert Einstein

 Cosmology

 Many know Einstein for his accomplishments, yet his abandoned ideas are much less known.
-Einstein applied his theory of relativity to form the structure of the universe as a whole.
+Einstein applied his theory of relativity to form the universe’s structure as a whole.
 In his attempts, the scientist added a new term, the cosmological constant, to the field equations to enable the theory to forecast the future.
-Later Albert Einstein stepped away with from this concept.
-In 2013, the group of scientists, headed by the Irish physicist Cormac O’Raifeartaighs, were learning Hubble’s observations of the recession of the nebulae, found proof that the cosmological model of the universe.
+Later, Albert Einstein stepped away from this concept.
+In 2013, a group of scientists, headed by the Irish physicist Cormac O’Raifeartaighs, were learning Hubble’s observations of the recession of the nebulae found proof that the cosmological model of the universe.

-Therefore, Albert Einstein predicted a Steady State model (is an alternate theory to the Big Bang model) of the expanding universe many years before Hoyle, Bondi and Gold.
-However, Einstein’s Steady State model contained a fundamental flaw, that is why he rejected this idea.
+Therefore, Albert Einstein predicted a Steady State model (an alternate theory to the Big Bang model) of the expanding universe many years before Hoyle, Bondi, and Gold.
+However, Einstein’s Steady State model contained a fundamental flaw, so he rejected this idea.

 Energy Quanta and Photons

-Alongside developing the theory of general relativity, Einstein concluded that the light consists of localized particles he called quanta in his paper of 1905.
-This idea was first abandoned by all physicists, Niels Bohr and Max Plank in particular.
+Alongside developing the theory of general relativity, Einstein concluded that light consists of localized particles he called quanta in his 1905 paper.
+This idea was first abandoned by all physicists, Niels Bohr and Max Plank.
 However, in 1919, Robert Millikan ran several experiments to investigate the photoelectric effect, and the idea became generally accepted.
-Einstein stated that each wave of frequency f has a collection of hf energy photons, where h equals to Planck’s constant.
+Einstein stated that each wave of frequency f has a collection of hf energy photons, where h equals Planck’s constant.

 A Theory of Everything

-It is obvious that throughout his life Einstein was trying to sort different scientific discoveries to form a clear theory of how things function in the world around us, what scientists now call A theory of everything (ToE).
+It is obvious that throughout his life, Einstein was trying to sort out different scientific discoveries to form an explicit theory of how things function in the world around us, what scientists now call A theory of everything (ToE).
 In April 1950, Scientific American published Einstein’s work On the Generalized Theory of Gravitation, where he discussed his “unified field theory.”

 Other Scientific Contributions

-One can think that it is quite impossible for one person to make so many impactful discoveries, yet you will be even more surprised to discover that there are many more scientific areas Albert Einstein conducted his research in.
+One can think that one person can’t make so many impactful discoveries.
+Yet, you will be even more surprised to discover that there are many more scientific areas in which Albert Einstein conducted his research.
 Einstein also collaborated with other scientists to contribute to their investigations.
-For example, he worked on the essence of magnetization together with de Haas, helped Erwin Schrödinger with his gas model, co-invented a refrigerator, the patent for which was bought by Electrolux company.
+For example, he worked on the essence of magnetization with de Haas, helped Erwin Schrödinger with his gas model, and co-invented a refrigerator, the patent for which was bought by Electrolux company.

-Being one of the most prominent scientists of all times and ages, no wonder that he left his mark in pop culture as well.
-Not only his figure is an inspiration for many films, book, plays and pieces of music, but he is also the ideal prototype for the character of an absent-minded mad professor.
+Being one of the most prominent scientists of all times and ages, no wonder he also left his mark on pop culture.
+Not only is his figure an inspiration for many films, books, plays, and pieces of music, but he is also the ideal prototype for the character of an absent-minded mad professor.

-That is a story of a rebellious teenager who turned himself into a World Citizen, a Jewish physicist surviving Nazi Germany, the fighter for the world peace.
-He was the underestimated professor, the Nobel Prize Winner, a “mad” scientist and the man, whose input can be traced all the way to current high-tech explorations.
-We hope that you have enjoyed exploring Albert Einstein biography, and it inspired you to new discoveries.
+That is a story of a rebellious teenager who turned himself into a World Citizen, a Jewish physicist surviving Nazi Germany, a fighter for world peace.
+He was the underestimated professor, the Nobel Prize Winner, a “mad” scientist, and the man whose input can be traced all the way to current high-tech explorations.
+We hope you have enjoyed exploring Albert Einstein’s biography, which inspired you to make discoveries.

 Similar Posts: